NFTY's Anselm Rothschild Memorial Song Competition

 Candidates may consider but are not limited to texts such as Ani V’atah, Lo Alecha, concepts like “How wonderful it is that no one need wait a single moment before starting to change the world” by Anne Frank, and many more.

-The form asks for some biographical information and that you submit a recorded mp3, as well-produced as possible, though you should not go into a professional studio to record or produce it.
+As part of your submission, we'll ask for some biographical information and that you submit a recorded mp3, as well-produced as possible, though you should not go into a professional studio to record or produce it.
 We also ask candidates to include a chord/lyric/lead sheet or any translations or text support that would be helpful for the committee.